KBlixt/Trailer-Downloader/README.md

 The script requires that you have a ordered library.
 Most preferably if you've named them "movie_name year".
 Using parentheses or brackets around the year is alright.

-The reason for this is that it will use the folder name to search for movies on google.
+The reason for this is that it will use the folder name to search for movies on google. you'll also need a Google api key.
+Here is a nice guide: https://developers.google.com/places/web-service/get-api-key. the api is limited to 100 searches per day. so, thats the max rate to search for trailers for now.

 Rough explanation of the search method:
 It will look at the rating for each movie (the blue bar by the thumbs up/down) and adjust it by how manny views it have.